LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Speeches/The Pirate Conquest Speech.md

 If you accept this mission, you'll be under the supervision of my son Ceinwen - he has proven himself in both battle and espionage: he's a born leader.
 I do understand however that you may not want to burden yourself with this matter, this is after all not your country

 To you especially Bismuth, if you're looking for permanent employment, you are more than welcome to return to this keep - the service we provide is pivotal in maintaining the peace in Brokvar.
 Should any of the rest of you be interested, your abilities will be heartily welcome.
-If you need a little incentive,
+If you need a little incentive, the open duchy is yours to traverse freely when you're not on shift and the pay I can offer is quite decent: especially compared to similar work you'd get in the capital.